expo/expo/docs/versions/unversioned/distribution/turtle-cli.md

 ### Prerequisites

-You'll need to have:
+You'll need to have these things installed:
-- an Expo account
+- bash
-- Node.js (version 8 or newer) installed on your computer - [download the latest version of Node.js](https://nodejs.org/en/).
+- Node.js (version 8 or newer) - [download the latest version of Node.js](https://nodejs.org/en/).

 #### For Android builds